demystik/demystik/README.md

 <h1 align="center">Hi 👋, I'm Thaoban Abdrasheed </h1>
 <h3 align="center">A passionate Software Engineer from Nigeria.</h3>

-- 🔭 I’m currently working on ALX SE projects
+- 🔭 I’m busy pushing boundaries, and expanding possibilities
 - 🌱 I’m currently learning python, javascript, mysql and devops
 - 👯 I’m looking to collaborate on learn tech stuffs
 - 🤔 I’m looking for help with anyone in the field